arkapravachakraborty/passwordGenerator/README.md

-# Currenct Convertor
+# Password Generator

-I built this currency convertor Web App using ReactJS.
+I built this password generator Web App using ReactJS.

 Here is the live link of the project Link: (https://password-generator-flax-five-35.vercel.app/)